mavendataguy/PDF_Reader_ScaleDP/README.md

 ## Key features

 ### Document processing:

-- Loading PDF documents/Images to the Spark DataFrame
+- ✅ Loading PDF documents/Images to the Spark DataFrame (using [Spark PDF Datasource](https://github.com/stabrise/spark-pdf) and as `binaryFile`)
-- Extraction text from PDF documents/Images
+- ✅ Extraction text/images from PDF documents/Images
-- Extraction images from PDF documents
+- ✅ Zero-Shot extraction **structured data** from text/images using LLM and ML models
-- Zero-Shot extraction **structured data** from text/images using LLM and ML models
+- ✅ Possibility run as REST API service without Spark Session for have minimum processing latency
-- Possibility run as REST API service without Spark Session for have minimum processing latency
+- ✅ Support Streaming mode for processing documents in real-time

 ### LLM: